 The Alberta Teachers’ Association is encouraging its members to answer the call if they are selected for a telephone survey being conducted by Alberta Education.

-The survey will help the ministry identify areas of strength and areas needing improvement, thus providing a more effective and accountable education system.
-Some survey results will also be used in specific business plan performance measures and will be reported in the ministry’s 2014–15 annual report.
+The surveys are part of an ongoing review program.
+Some results are also used in specific business plan performance measures and will be reported in the ministry’s 2018-19 annual report.

-A summary of the information resulting from the survey will be posted on Alberta Education’s website.
-Last year’s survey instruments and survey results are available at www.education.alberta.ca/admin/resources/satisfaction.aspx.
+A summary of the information from this survey will be posted on Alberta Education’s website.
+Last year’s survey results are available at www.alberta.ca/education-stakeholder-provincial-satisfaction-surveys.aspx

-Questions about the survey can be directed to Jim Peck, acting senior manager of the corporate planning branch at 780-422-1963 (dial 310-0000 for toll-free access in Alberta) or firstname.lastname@example.org. ❚
+Questions about the survey can be directed to Jim Peck, senior manager in the corporate planning branch, at 780-422-1963 (dial 310-0000 first for toll-free access in Alberta) or email@example.com. ❚